twse/bobsgame-extras/README.md

 ﻿# Extra stuff for bob's game
-This repository contains extra stuff created for bob's game except fonts.
+Contains extra stuff for bob's game except fonts.

 ## Google search form (requires internet connection)
-The [Bob Corporation website](http://www.bobcorporation.com/) has no Google search form.
+There's no Google search form in the [Bob Corporation website](http://www.bobcorporation.com/).
 Includes an option to search the wiki hosted by FANDOM.

 ## Icons (All icons in OS/2 format)
 Icons based on the lowercase letters of [bob's game font](http://www.bobcorporation.com/fonts/bobsgame.ttf) for use with OS/2 programs.
 Use them to replace icons from the program resources.
 See **Third-Party Notices.md** for commercial and unsupported freeware credits.